 The Attorney's General's Office hears about problems in the Oriental rug business every few years.

-However, she said his Web site--which claims "Appraisals Certified by O.R.R.A.
-(Oriental Rug Retailers of America, Inc.)"--might be misleading.
+However, she said his Web site–which claims "Appraisals Certified by O.R.R.A.
+(Oriental Rug Retailers of America, Inc.)"–might

 Her group hasn't appraised the rugs Sarver is selling; Sarver has received training from ORRA to make his own appraisals.